adeliegorce/preion/preion/README.md

 # preion

-A reionisation model based on the electron density power spectrum (`Pee_model`), producing consistent kSZ, tau-tau, 21cm, and B-mode power spectra, plus a secondary `preion.forecast` subpackage for running kSZ/tau/BB MCMC forecasts with `emcee` and reading back the resulting chains.
+A reionisation model based on the electron density power spectrum, producing consistent kSZ, tau-tau, 21cm, and $B$-mode power spectra, plus a secondary `preion.forecast` subpackage for running kSZ/tau/BB MCMC forecasts with `emcee` and reading back the resulting chains.